Can I do my own home inspection in Greenville, SC?

 Can we come to the inspection with you?
 (COVID-19 Statement)

 Below is our customary response.
 In light of COVID-19, we are currently asking that if you do come you please bring your own mask and arrive no sooner than 1 hour after the inspection starts.
-We will practice social distancing and ensure the Seller’s are respected since they are trusting us to be in their home.
-Attendance is also limited only to those persons named on the real estate contract for sale.
-Family and friends are unfortunately not allowed at this time.
+We have a responsibility Seller’s are respected since they are trusting us to be in their home.
 We appreciate your understanding.

 Of course!
 It is your inspection after all.
 We encourage you to attend the inspection.
 This allows you to see first hand the things we are pointing out and a brief verbal overview of what to expect in your report.
 It also allows us an opportunity to address any concerns or specific questions you may have.